2023 Auckland Anniversary Weekend floods: Managed retreat

-Independent review
+Inquiries

 On 12 April 2023, Bush International Consulting released its independent review into the Auckland Council's emergency management system during the floods.
 The review had been commissioned by Mayor Brown to examine the responses of all parties, including himself, professionals, and the Government to the floods.
 The review was led by former Police Commissioner Mike Bush.
 It found that the council's emergency management system was unprepared for the floods, that Council staff were aware of gaps in preparing for superstorm emergencies but had failed to act, that communications and relationships between key Council and civil defence policy-makers were "insufficiently inclusive" in critical early stages, a failure of leadership among Council and civil defence senior leaders, and that a centralised planning and delivery model weakened local knowledge that would have better supported local communities.
 The Bush review covered the 48-hour period from January 27 but focused on the first 12 hours of the emergency response.
 It made 17 recommendations to the council for future extreme weather events, including proposing a separate review into Auckland Emergency Management's prevention, preparedness and planning, the development of new standard operating procedures for extreme weather events in Auckland, better training and resources for emergency management personnel, and more frequent emergency management training exercises.
 Brown accepted the recommendations of the Bush Report and stated that he had "dropped the ball" during the events of 27 January 2023.

+In late June 2025, a coroner's inquest into 18-weather related fatalities during the Auckland Anniversary Weekend floods and Cyclone Gabrielle commenced in Auckland.
+The inquest was chaired by Coroner Erin Woolley, with the first phase taking place in Auckland between late June and August 2025.
+By mid August 2025, the first phase of the coroner's inquest had scrutinised the deaths of four people during the Auckland Anniversary Weekend Floods along with the local emergency management response.